tjtanjin/todo_bot/README.md

 ```
 {"endpoint": "your_endpoint_ip_address/api/v1"}
 ```
-* Then, create a third file within the config folder called bot.json with the following example fields which would support additional admin commands for /start and /stop.
-You may use dummy values if you have no interest in these 2 commands.
+* Then, create a third file within the config folder called bot.json with the following example fields which essentially adds an admin account that can execute /start and /stop.
+Note that this is necessary as the admin command /start is required to initialize automatic reminders.
 ```
 {"su": "your_telegram_id", "email": "your_email_account_on_todo_website", "password":"your_account_password"}
 ```